aurelia/aurelia/docs/user-docs/templates/template-syntax.md

 # Template syntax & features

-Aurelia uses an HTML-based syntax for templating, allowing you to build applications in an intuitive way.
-All Aurelia templates are valid spec-compliant HTML that works in all browsers and HTML parsers.
+Aurelia's HTML-based templating syntax offers an intuitive way to build applications.
+All templates are valid, spec-compliant HTML, ensuring compatibility across browsers and HTML parsers.

 ## Text Interpolation

 String interpolation allows you to display values within your template views.
-By leveraging `${}` which is a dollar sign followed by opening and closing curly braces, you can display values inside of your views.
+By leveraging `${}`, a dollar sign followed by opening and closing curly braces, you can display values inside your views.
 The syntax will be familiar to you if you are familiar with [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template\_literals).

 ### Displaying values with interpolation